 US and Canada students

 All US and Canada colleges and universities are required by law to make reasonable adjustments to promote an accessible environment for students with disabilities.
 Many campuses provide services that address accessibility, accommodation, and assistive technology for a diverse range of needs.

 Some services may include:

 - Accessible classrooms, housing, labs, libraries, and transportation

 - Guidance on requesting support, such as sign language interpreters, alternative formats, note-takers, extra time on tests,

 - Extra academic advising and consultations

 - Help seeking counseling services for anxiety, depression, or stress.

-You can request support for your studies in the USA directly through your university’s accessibility services.
+You can request support for your studies in the USA or Canada directly through your university’s accessibility services.

 Non-disclosure and genuine claims